 White Blood Cells

-Also called leucocytes, white blood cells comprise the primary cells of the immune system, which has the important task of defending the body against viral, bacterial and parasitic attacks.
+Also called leucocytes, white blood cells are the primary cells of the immune system, which has the important task of defending the body against viral, bacterial and parasitic attacks.
 Many of these attacks specifically strike white blood cells first in order to exhaust the immune system, preparing the body for a worse attack.
 However, many symptoms of illness are the consequence of the immune system fending off an attack.

-Platelets are irregularly-shaped cell fragments that serve the primary function of hemostasis, which helps maintain the consistency of blood as well as keeps it inside of vessels, should they ever be punctured.
+Platelets are irregularly-shaped cell fragments that serve the primary function of hemostasis, which helps maintain the consistency of blood as well as keeping it inside of vessels, should they ever be punctured.
 Blood clots are a key part of the body's ability to repair and heal itself, self-sealing from the released pressure when a vessel is cut.